Anti-Russian sentiment: Hollywood and video games

 Russians and Russian Americans are usually portrayed as ruthless agents, brutal mobsters, psychopaths, and villains in Hollywood movies and video games.
 In a 2014 news story, Fox News reported that "Russians may also be unimpressed with Hollywood's apparent negative stereotyping of [the Russian people] in movies.
 The Avengers featured a ruthless former KGB agent, Iron Man 2 centers on a rogue Russian scientist with a vendetta, and action thriller Jack Ryan: Shadow Recruit saw Kenneth Branagh play an archetypal Russian bad guy, just to name a few.
 Some games in the critically-acclaimed Grand Theft Auto series depict Russians and the Russian Mafia they are supposedly part of as ruthless and heavily-armed enemies which the player has to fight against as part of the storyline, particularly Grand Theft Auto IV which features a Russian mobster named Dimitri Rascalov as its primary antagonist.

-The video game Call of Duty: Modern Warfare 2 portrays Russian soldiers as over-the-top villains and contains a controversial mission titled "No Russian", which involves the player engaging in a mass shooting in a Russian airport.
-In Russia, the game sparked calls for boycotts and prompted live streamers to pull out of deals with publisher Activision, with Russians also flooding Metacritic online to vote down the game's user score.
+The 2009 video game Call of Duty: Modern Warfare 2 contains a controversial mission titled "No Russian", which involves the player engaging in a mass shooting in a Russian airport as part of a terrorist Russian ultranationalist group.
+This caused blowback, which prompted Activision to remove the mission from the Russian version of the game.
+In 2019, Call of Duty: Modern Warfare was criticized by Russian state-owned media and elicited calls for boycott in the country, with Russian gamers voting down the game en masse on Metacritic to blunt its appeal.
+This was caused by its representation of the Russian Armed Forces, whose soldiers are depicted as occupying the fictional country of Urzikstan (a mash-up of Afghanistan, Chechnya and Syria), where they commit war crimes.